Rate of escape of the conditioned two-dimensional simple random walk: Proof of Theorem

-Using the strong Markov property and the rotational invariance of $W$, it is just a matter of bounding $T^X_{r_{m+1}+Dm}$ where $X$ is a Bessel process of order 2 started at $r_{m+1}-Dm-1$ and where $T^X_r$ is the hitting time of $r$ by $X$.
+Recall that $\tW$ is, up a to a time change $t\mapsto t/2$, a standard two-dimensional Brownian motion.
+Using the strong Markov property, it is just a matter of bounding $T^X_{r_{m+1}+Dm}$ where $X$ is a Bessel process of order 2 started at $r_{m+1}-Dm-1$ and where $T^X_r$ is the hitting time of $r$ by $X$.
 In order to do so, we are going to show that, as soon as~$\delta>0$, the term

 and the term

 are the general terms of convergent series.
 Observe that if $T^X_{r_{m+1}+Dm} \ge m^{8+3\delta}$ then at least one of the two events appearing in the above probabilities holds.